GrimAnticheat/Grim/README.md

 # GrimAC

 **Stable enough for a small server.
 Please report any issues to the Github issue tracker.
-Currently supporting 1.14-1.19 with less tested 1.8-1.13 support.**
+Currently supporting 1.8-1.19**

 **Test server with bufferless alerts: test.grim.ac**

-GrimAC is an open source Minecraft anticheat designed for 1.19 and supports 1.14-1.19 with half working 1.8-1.13 support.
+GrimAC is an open source Minecraft anticheat designed for 1.19 and supports 1.8-1.19.
 It is free while in beta.
-It will be sold for $20 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.
+It will eventually become paid and/or will include offer additionally subscription based paid checks.
 Geyser players are fully exempt.

 **Discord:** https://discord.gg/FNRrcGAybJ